gbadev-org/awesome-gbadev/README.md

 A curated list of development resources for Game Boy Advance.

-#### Work in progress notice
-This list is still in early development.
-Please contribute adding resources or providing feedback through Pull Requests, Issues or joining us on [Discord](https://discord.gg/2WS7bpJ).
+Contribute adding resources or providing feedback through Pull Requests, Issues or joining us on [Discord](https://discord.io/gbadev).
+You can find a web version of this list [here](https://gbadev.net).

 ## Table of Content